justinnk/csindy-library-evolution/README.md

 ```
 Justin N. Kreikemeyer, Kevin Burrage, Adelinde M. Uhrmacher.
 "Discovering
 Biochemical Reaction Models by Evolving Libraries", 2024.
 To appear in
-proceedings of the 22nd International Conference on Computational Methods
+Proceedings of the 22nd International Conference on Computational Methods
 in Systems Biology, CMSB 2024.
 ```